 Kill a process that won't respond to CTRL+C

-Sometimes a process gets stuck and how often you try, it won’t respond to the combination of CTRL+C. One option is to open a second shell, then perform a kill.
+Sometimes a process gets stuck and how often you try, it won’t respond to the combination of CTRL+C. One option is to open a second shell, then use the kill command followed by the process ID (PID).

 kill 1234